equitymarkets/100-days-of-code/r1-log.md

 Summary: I am finishing up the 100 Days of Code challenge just as the school year here in Thailand is getting into full swing.
 The kids have just taken mid-terms and I have a project well underway that I plan to integrate (in a simple way) into my teaching for my website design class, which ends the end of this term (in October).
-I plan to unveil my website to the kids and on Day 1 of Round 2 of 100 Days of Code.
+I plan to unveil my website to the kids and on Twitter on Day 1 of my Round 2 of 100 Days of Code.
 For Round 1 I focused on Python, with some small pieces of code in HTML, CSS, CommandShell, Django script, and C#, but all of which were related to the Python projects I am doing.

+During the challenge, I learned and used a diverse set of tools to do a wide variety of things.
+I used IDLE, Geany, Visual Studio, PowerShell, CMD, and Jupyter Notebook.
+I solved some basic math riddles, including the Towers of Hanoi and the Monty Hall problem.
+I worked with many libraries, including Matplotlib, Numpy, Pandas, and Pygal.
+For the second half I worked with Django, which has been a great challenge to me.